 I pass on these sentiments and wait for further direction.
 But I know what Feathered Serpent will say.

 “My lord Cortés has travelled far for the great pleasure of gazing on Montezuma’s face,” Aguilar says.
 “He has been ordered to pass on his greetings in person and he cannot do otherwise without disobeying his king.”

 It is an effort to keep the smile of triumph from my face.
 With one hand Montezuma dresses my lord as a god, with the other he tries to buy him off like a mortal man.
 How he must be trembling on his throne in the place of the Eagle and the Cactus!

 “Feathered Serpent is a god and is not easily fatigued,” I tell Tendile.
 “He must meet the Revered Speaker in person.
 He is guided in this by Olintecle, Father of all Gods and Mover of the Universe.”

 Tendile groans, as if a great burden has been settled on his shoulders.
 In a way, it has, for he must now bear this news to Montezuma personally, and at great risk to himself, if I am not mistaken.
 The failure of his mission almost certainly means his own death.

-After the Aztecs had left, the thunder gods and their moles fall on the bounty.
-The beautiful and valuable quetzal feathers, intricately worked by master craftsmen; the prized shell jewellery; the sacred wooden masks; the fine embroidered cloths; all are trampled under the moles’ boots as they fight each other to touch and admire the gold.
+After the Mexica had left, the thunder lords and their moles fall on the bounty.
+They trample on the beautiful and valuable quetzal feathers, though they have been intricately worked by master craftsmen; the prized shell jewelry crunches under their boots; the sacred wooden masks are kicked aside.
+The only thing they seem to want is the gold.